Equipment Operator Salary

 Popular Skills for Equipment Operator

 Survey results suggest that Equipment Operators use a fairly large toolkit of professional skills.
-Most notably, facility with Welding, Operator, and heavy equipment operator are correlated to pay that is significantly above average, leading to increases of 42 percent, 34 percent, and 14 percent, respectively.
-Skills that are correlated to lower pay, on the other hand, include truck driver and Operations Management.
-Most people who know Equipment Maintenance also know Heavy Equipment Repair.
+Most notably, facility with Welding, Operator, and Heavy Equipment Repair are correlated to pay that is significantly above average, leading to increases of 42 percent, 26 percent, and 11 percent, respectively.
+At the other end of the pay range are skills like truck driver and Operations Management.
+Most people familiar with Equipment Maintenance also know Heavy Equipment Repair.

 Pay by Experience Level for Equipment Operator